Reading Cost-of-Living Data for Tax Planning and Relocation

 A Worked Example: Austin vs Denver

 Suppose a software engineer earning $150,000 nominal salary is comparing job offers in Austin, Texas and Denver, Colorado.
 Both metros have similar tech labor markets.
-The all-items RPP for Austin runs near 105; for Denver, near 108.
-On RPP alone, Austin is about 3% cheaper.
+The current all-items RPP is 98.1 for Austin and 105.8 for Denver.
+On RPP alone, Denver runs about 8% more expensive, a meaningfully bigger gap than a quick headline comparison might suggest.

 Now layer in taxes: